sedouard/flocker/docs/using/tryflocker.rst

 	you@laptop:~$ vagrant ssh node1 -c "flocker-reportstate --version"

-   Successful installation will display the latest version of Flocker, and confirm the closure of the connection:
+   Successful installation will display the version of Flocker, and confirm the closure of the connection:

    .. code-block:: console